SFDC-Assets/PSA-Scheduler-For-Benefit-Management/README.md

 # Scheduler for Benefit Management

+**Connect Benefit Management with Scheduler to schedule clients and track benefit disbursements.**

+[Accelerator Listing](https://gpsaccelerators.developer.salesforce.com/accelerator/a0wDo000000BBEeIAO/scheduler-for-benefit-management)

+## Description

 The Benefit Scheduler Accelerator is to connect Benefit Management with Lightning Scheduler.
 Many times customers need to track the benefits that are delivered to a client, but need the ease of an efficient scheduling tool.
 This accelerator connects the process of creating a Benefit Schedules and turns that into a Shift for Lightning Scheduler to use.
 Secondly, in order to determine what types of services a client is eligibile to schedule for, Lightning Scheduler will reference active Benefits Assigned to the client.
 Lastly, once a Service Appointment is scheduled, the Benefit Disbersement is logged for benefit management.

-[Accelerator Listing](https://gpsaccelerators.developer.salesforce.com/accelerator/a0wDo000000BBEeIAO/scheduler-for-benefit-management)

-## Description

 <html style="overflow-y: hidden;">
 </head>